Ad Blocker Detected

 However, this allosteric inhibition can be reversed by AMP, ADP, or Fructose-2,6-bisphosphate.
 PFK-1 is also inhibited by low pH and by citrate.
 This is a signal that indicates the abundance of intermediates inside the cell.

 Fructose-2,6-bisphosphate converts the T-state of PFK-1 to the R-state of PFK-1.
 It activates the enzyme by increasing affinity for the fructose-6-phosphate because R-state has more affinity for fructose 6-phosphate than T-state.
 According to concerted model activators preferentially bind to R state and inhibitors preferentially bind to the T state.

 The Phosphofructokinase-2(PFK 2) and the Fructose Bisphosphatase-2(FBPase 2) activities are exhibited by a single polypeptide.
 This polypeptide chain contains three domains of which two domains are catalytic and one is regulatory.
 Fructose-6-phosphate stimulates the formation of fructose-2,6- bisphosphate by activating PFK-2 and inhibits the formation of itself by inhibiting fructose bisphosphatase-2 (FBPase 2).

 2.1 Hormonal Regulation of PFK:

 There are two major hormones; glucagon and epinephrine (adrenalin) that regulate the activity of phosphofructokinase 1.
-Glucagon maintains blood glucose level.
-This process is called as a homeostasis while epinephrine is released in response to fight/flight (in danger condition).
+Glucagon maintains blood glucose levels.
+This process is called homeostasis while epinephrine is released in response to fight/flight (in danger condition).
 When blood glucose is decreased, glucagon is released which initiates the cAMP cascade.